STATWORX/helfRlein/README.md

 ## Overview

 This package contains a collection of R helper functions.
-There are three main topics:
+There are two main topics:

-- independent and stand alone functions (eg. [burglr](https://www.statworx.com/de/blog/burglr-stealing-code-from-the-web/) or [dive](http://www.statworx.com/de/blog/dive-the-debugging-function-you-deserve/))

 - general helper functions that ease our programing life
 - functions that ease our daily work and projects

+With version 1.0.0. stand alone functions like [burglr](https://www.statworx.com/de/blog/burglr-stealing-code-from-the-web/) and [dive](http://www.statworx.com/de/blog/dive-the-debugging-function-you-deserve/) have been removed.
+See the [NEWS](NEWS.md) for more details.

 ## Installation